 During the hour prior to surgery the eye will be prepared for surgery and eye drops will be administered - these are quite painless.
 They include drops to dilate the pupil.

-The operation may be carried out under local or general anesthesia and unless there is any specific medical reason for either one, the decision is usually left up to the patients themselves.
+The operation may be carried out under local or general anaesthesia and unless there is any specific medical reason for either one, the decision is usually left up to the patients themselves.
 Most cataract operations are now performed under topical anaesthesia with eye drops only or by sub-tenon's local anesthesia, where a tiny nick is made in the conjunctiva at the bottom of the eye and a blunt needle is used to inject anaesthetic behind the eye.
 Such techniques allow patients to be discharged and return home within an hour or so after surgery.

-The operation usually takes between 15-20 minutes, following which a plastic shield placed is placed over the operated eye before patients are accompanied back to their cubicle/room where family or friends may join them.
+The operation usually takes between 15-20 minutes, following which a plastic shield is placed over the operated eye before patients are accompanied back to their cubicle/room where family or friends may join them.

 Unless advised otherwise, patients may begin eating normally at any time after the operation, although it is sensible that the first meal is a light one.
 All prescribed medications should continue to be used after leaving the hospital.

 Post-operative vision varies from one patient to the next.
 Typically with small-incision techniques an improvement in vision is noted within 12-24 hours of surgery.
 Occasionally, vision may initially be a little blurred and improve progressively over the first few weeks.
 The operated eye may appear red for the first 2-3 days following surgery, but this is quite normal and once the eye has settled down it will look clear and healthy.
-There is very little pain after surgery although for a few days it may feel slightly bruised - a sensation similar to having grit in the eye.
+There is usually very little pain after surgery although for a few days it may feel slightly bruised - a sensation similar to having grit in the eye.